Hymenorrhaphy: Motive

 Hymenorraphy is based on the false belief that all women bleed when first having vaginal intercourse; in fact, only about half bleed; as few as a third in one informal survey.
 Hymens have few blood vessels and may not bleed significantly even when torn, and vaginal walls may bleed significantly when torn.
 Blood on the sheets on first intercourse is more likely to be due to lacerations to the vaginal wall caused by inadequate vaginal lubrication or forced penetration.
-This false belief is ancient; it is found in Deuteronomy.

 Despite common cultural beliefs, there are not distinct "intact" and "broken" states for the hymen, and the state of a hymen cannot be used to prove or disprove virginity.
 Medical professionals therefore recommend against describing hymens as "intact" or "broken".

 Hymens vary greatly in appearance.
 Imperforate hymens, completely covering the vagina, can cause medical problems and are fortunately rare.
 Septate, cribriform, and microperforate hymens may also cause medical difficulties.
 Labiate, carunculate, redundant, fimbriate, crescentic, and annular hymens are naturally occurring variations.
 The most common form of hymen is a crescent-shaped band along the back edge of the vaginal opening.
 Bumps, mounds, clefts, and notches in the edge of the hymen are normal, even in newborns.

 Inserting objects (including penises) into the vagina may or may not affect the hymen.
 Penile penetration does not lead to predictable changes to female genital organs; after puberty, hymens are highly elastic and can stretch during penetration without trace of injury.
 Females with a confirmed history of sexual abuse involving genital penetration may have normal hymens.
 Young females who say they have had consensual sex mostly show no identifiable changes in the hymen.
 Hymens naturally have irregularities in width, and hymens can heal spontaneously without scarring.
 Visible breaks in the hymen, including complete hymenal clefts, are also common in girls and women who have never been sexually active.

 It is not possible to tell by feel or tightness whether someone has previously had vaginal intercourse.
 Tightness of the vagina during first intercourse is mostly caused by an involuntary clenching the muscles of the pelvic floor due to nervousness.
 Such involuntary clenching can be strong enough to make intercourse difficult, painful, or impossible; when this occurs in a woman who has previously been able to have vaginal intercourse, it is called secondary vaginismus.